kloben/fitbit-gestures/README.md

 You must provide an [Element](https://dev.fitbit.com/build/reference/device-api/document/#interface-element) or the ID of an existing element.

-Selected element should have "pointer-events" set to "visible".
+The selected element should have "pointer-events" set to "visible".
 Will work only on elements which can have this attribute like [RectElements](https://dev.fitbit.com/build/guides/user-interface/svg/#rectangles).

 ```xml
 <svg>